6 Souls (A PopEntertainment.com Movie Review)

 Distributed by RADiUS-The Weinstein Company.
 112 minutes.
 Rated R.

 It tells you pretty much all that you need to know about 6 Souls that in the "producers would like to thank" section of the end credits, the first name on the long list of the appreciated is "God."
 Pretty impressive placement, particularly since Vince Vaughn doesn't even make the first 20 names.

 6 Souls starts out seeming to be an old-fashioned multiple-personality thriller, but it doesn't take that long to pick up on the film's sneaky spiritual agenda.
 Questions and statements of a religious nature pile up early, often and awkwardly in the movie, long before the movie unmasks its real villain: a demonic presence who painfully extracts the lives and souls of non-believers.

 You better watch out, Bill Maher.

-6 Souls doesn’t believe in the peace and love school of conversion, either.
+6 Souls doesn't believe in the love-thy-neighbor school of conversion, either.
 It is much more of the fire and brimstone school.
-Anyone who has lost their faith in God will feel the wrath of his enemy: be it the teenaged boy who is paralyzed in a fall, or the psychiatrist who has seen so much pain and suffering, or the little eight-year-old girl whose father’s throat was slit by a mugger.
-The penance for your lack of belief is to have an evil cross singed into your skin, your throat fill up with dirt and a demonic spirit literally suck the soul out of you.
+Anyone who has lost their faith in God will feel the wrath of his enemy – be it the teenaged boy who is paralyzed in a fall, or the psychiatrist who has seen so much pain and suffering, or the little eight-year-old girl whose father's throat was slit by a mugger.
+The penance for your lack of belief is to have an evil cross singed into your skin, your throat filled up with dirt and a demonic spirit literally suck the soul out of you.